 When it comes to prescriptions, our doctors evaluate the medical need before prescribing.

 The prescriptions are sent electronically to the pharmacy of your choice.

 We currently do not prescribe certain controlled substances like narcotics or benzodiazepines.

 TeleMed2U providers can refill medications when appropriate.

-All orders are sent electronically to the location of your choice.
+All orders are sent electronically to the location that aligns with the patient benefits.

 Yes, TeleMed2U’s platform is private and secure meeting HIPAA AND HITECH regulations